Fiber Protein Apps for Health

 • Periodically audit logged items against labels or restaurant disclosures to ensure correct totals.

-• Workflow tip: create and import staple recipes, then re add those meals to keep logging efficient.
+• Workflow tip: create and import staple recipes, then re-add those meals to keep logging efficient.

 Feature Why it helps Notes